Billy56700/int_marriage_div/README.md

 [Enter a brief description of your project, including the data you used and the analytical methods you applied.
 Be sure to provide context for your project and explain why it is important.]

+Over time, Taiwan's demographic landscape has shifted significantly with the addition of 570,000 new immigrants, including migrant workers and international marriages (Source: WEALTH MAGAZINE, 2022).
+Taiwan once had the highest rate of international marriage in Asia, comprising nearly 15.9% of all marriages (Source: Commonwealth Magazine and WEALTH MAGAZINE, 2022).

+International marriages are crucial to Taiwan's demographic landscape.
+However, the trends in international marriages have been seldom discussed in recent years, particularly after the pandemic.

+In this study, we aim to explore the evolving landscape and trends of international marriages in Taiwan.
+Specifically, we seek to address the following questions:

+1. What is the overall landscape of international marriages in Taiwan?
+2. What are the trends of international marriages among different nationalities in the post-pandemic years?
+3. What are the gender dynamics of international marriages between major nationalities?

 ## Getting Started

 [Provide instructions on how to get started with your project, including any necessary software or data.
 Include installation instructions and any prerequisites or dependencies that are required.]